-- A. The following process is intended to prevent or decrease the incidence of truancy.
+- The following process is intended to prevent or decrease the incidence of truancy.
 We believe that the most effective support system is one that includes intervention early to prevent excessive tardies or absences.
-Unexcused tardies and early dismissals may also count towards the accumulation of unexcused absences. - B. Warning Letter (13 hours/2 days of Unexcused Absences) - a.
-Truancy Warning Letter delivered via home visit by the District Truancy Officer (32.5 hours/5 Days of Unexcused Absences) - b.
-Unofficial Court Hearing to be held at the school (52 hours/8 Days of Unexcused Absences) - c.
-Official Truancy Hearing - C. Warning Letter: (13 hours/2 Days of Unexcused Absences) Parental/Legal Guardians(s) is sent a notice from the school.
+Unexcused tardies and early dismissals may also count towards the accumulation of unexcused absences. - 2.
+Warning Letter(13hours/2daysofUnexcusedAbsences)

+E. Truancy Warning Letter delivered via home visit by the District Truancy Officer (32.5 hours/5 Days of Unexcused Absences)

+- Unofficial Court Hearing to be held at the school (52 hours/8 Days of Unexcused Absences) - 2.
+Official Truancy Hearing Warning Letter:(13hours/2Days of Unexcused Absences) Parental/Legal Guardians(s) is sent a notice from the school.
 In compliance with R.C.
-3321.2 the letter shall warn both the child and the parent(s) of the legal consequences of the failure to attend school. - D. Truancy Warning Letter Delivered to Home by District Truancy Officer (32.5 hours/5 Days of Unexcused Absences) - E. Unofficial Court Hearing (52 hours/8 Days of Unexcused Absences) - a.
-Parent/Legal Guardian(s) and child will be required to attend an unofficial Court hearing at the school.
-A representative of the school or truancy officer will send a notice of the hearing. - b.
-If more than one parent/legal guardian is responsible for the care of the child, both parents/legal guardians will be expected to attend. - c.
-The hearings will be held at the school - d.
-A Truancy Officer and a designated school official will conduct the hearing. - e.
-While the hearing is unofficial, the process should be formal and enable both the child and the parent to clearly understand their responsibilities. - f.
-Focus of intervention at this level will be to identify child and family needs and make referrals to appropriate school services and/or human services agencies if needed. - g.
+3321.2 the letter shall warn both the child and the parent(s) of the legal consequences of the failure to attend school. - 1.
+Truancy Warning Letter Delivered to Home by District Truancy Officer(32.5hours/5 Days of Unexcused Absences) - 2.
+Unofficial Court Hearing(52hours/8DaysofUnexcusedAbsences)

+- 1. Parent/Legal Guardian(s) and child will be required to attend an unofficial Court hearing at the school.
+A representative of the school or truancy officer will send a notice of the hearing.
+If more than one parent/legal guardian is responsible for the care of the child, both parents/legal guardians will be expected to attend. - 2.
+The hearings will be held at the school - 3.
+A Truancy Officer and a designated school official will conduct the hearing. - 4.
+While the hearing is unofficial, the process should be formal and enable both the child and the parent to clearly understand their responsibilities. - Focus of intervention at this level will be to identify child and family needs and make referrals to appropriate school services and/or human services agencies if needed. - 6.
 The result of the unofficial hearing should be a family/school plan, which will resolve the truant behavior.
 As part of the plan, the parent may be asked to become specifically involved in the daily school activities (helping with homework, transportation to school, regular contact with teachers, etc.).
-Schools will be asked to identify creative options for parental involvement. - h.
+Schools will be asked to identify creative options for parental involvement. - 7.
 Parent/legal Guardian(s) who fail to show for the unofficial hearing, refuses to cooperate, or is unable to cause the child's attendance at school will be charged with "Failure to Send" when the child's absences qualify him/her as a habitual truant (30 hours/5 consecutive days unexcused OR 42 hours/7 unexcused days in a month OR 72 hours/12 days unexcused in a year) or as a chronic truant (42 hours/7 consecutive days unexcused OR 60 hours/10 unexcused in a month OR 90 hours/15 days unexcused in a year)

+F. Official

-- F. Official Truancy Hearing - a.
-An official truancy complaint will be filed with Crawford County Juvenile Court based on the following guidelines. - Unruly Child/ORC 21514.011-Habitual Truant; Any school age child who is absent without a legitimate excuse from school for 30 or more consecutive hours (5 consecutive unexcused days or 42 hours/7 unexcused days in a month or 72 hours/12 days unexcused days in a year). - Delinquent Child: HB 410/ORC 21/51.011(18) Any school aged child who is absent without legitimate excuse from school for 42 or more hours (7 consecutive unexcused days) in a month or 72 or more hours (12 unexcused days) in a year. - iii.
-Unruly Child Any child who is habitually truant and previously been found to be unruly - iv.
-Contributing to the Unruliness or Delinquency of a Child: Any person/s that cause a child to become unruly or delinquent. - v.
-Failure to Send Child to School: No parent/guardian or person having care of the child may fail to cause that child to attend school.
+a.
+An official truancy complaint will be filed with Crawford County Juvenile Court based on the following guidelines.

+- i.
+Unruly Child/ORC 21514.011-Habitual Truant; Any school age child who is absent without a legitimate excuse from school for 30 or more consecutive hours (5 consecutive unexcused days or 42 hours/7 unexcused days in a month or 72 hours/12 days unexcused days in a year). - ii.
+Delinquent Child: HB 410/ORC 21/51.011(18) Any school aged child who is absent without legitimate excuse from school for 42 or more hours (7 consecutive unexcused days) in a month or 72 or more hours (12 unexcused days) in a year.